The TPS Regional program accepts proposals on a rolling basis for projects lasting up to 18 months.

 Professional development activities and partnerships of the proposing organization;

 Sustainability of a grantee’s use of TPS content within their professional development programs for teachers;

-Grantees must submit brief financial and program reports.
+Grantees must submit brief financial and program reports quarterly.
 Grant funds will be disbursed upon submission of appropriate documentation of expenditures.